JonathanZh2151/PythonHomework/README.md

-1. ABC
+ABC
-I understand the question, I just don't know how to solve it.
+I got the first test case wrong but the others were correct.

-2/3.
-Playlist/Towers
+Collecting Numbers
-For playlist and towers I was able to get all the questions, but the code was to slow to finish in time for bigger test cases.
+THere is a runtime error for the second and third test case.